ikpardo/ehuweborria/content/en/our_courses/courses.md

 ---
-# An instance of the Accomplishments widget.
+# An instance of the courses based on an Accomplishments widget.
 # Documentation: https://sourcethemes.com/academic/docs/page-builder/
 widget: accomplishments
 active: true

 # This file represents a page section.
-headless: false
+headless: true

 # Order that this section appears on the page.
 weight: 60